10:00 a.m. – 12:00 p.m. ET

 Suzanne is no stranger to growing companies.

-Keynote Presentation from the Privacy Commissioner of Canada
+Keynote Presentation from the Deputy Commissioner, Policy and Promotion of Canada